cnio-bu/cnio-bu.github.io/docs/dev.md

 We use git for version control.
 If you're not familiar with git, [this is a good place to start](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/), and [this is a fantastic follow-up](http://think-like-a-git.net/).

+There are some good interactive resources to learn [git in general](https://gitexercises.fracz.com/), and [git branching in particular](https://learngitbranching.js.org/).

 ## Where to put your code

 We have a [gitlab group for the Unit](https://gitlab.com/bu_cnio/) for hosting and managing our code.